Community Service

 With 240 enthusiastic migrant workers already registered, the program has created a haven for individuals from South Asia, where cricket is not just a game but a passion.
 This initiative, made possible by the generous contributions of Rotary Club members and the Isk Tolaram Foundation, exemplifies the positive impact of collaborative community efforts.
 It stands as a beacon of hope, proving that sports, beyond being a game, can be a powerful catalyst for mental and physical well-being, fostering a sense of belonging and optimism among those who deserve it most.

-Food From The Heart – Supporting the Elderly in Rental Blocks in North Bridge Road
+Food From The Heart – Supporting Elderly Residents in North Bridge Road Rental Blocks

 Every 3rd Saturday